Link switches to other language version

 What are the admission requirements and how long does it take to complete my degree?

 Degree programmes in forest and wood management are often offered only at selected technical universities or universities of applied sciences.
-They usually have a standard study period of seven semesters for the Bachelor’s degree and three to four semesters for the Master’s degree.
+They usually have a standard study period of six or seven semesters for the Bachelor’s degree and three to four semesters for the Master’s degree.
 At some higher education institutions, a general higher education entrance qualification, a subject-specific higher education entrance qualification or a comparable qualification is sufficient for admission to the degree programme.
 Other institutions, on the other hand, may have additional admission restrictions; most often they require a minimum grade point average or a pre-study internship.
 Master’s degree programmes are also often subject to admission restrictions.
-However, the grade point average expected for these degree programmes is not exceedingly high but only in the mid-two range.
+However, the grade point average expected for these degree programmes is not exceedingly high and is on average around 2.5.

 Internships, project work and practical units make up a significant part of the degree programme at many higher education institutions.
 Often, interdisciplinary modules are also part of the curriculum that offers thematic overlap with e.g., economics or engineering.
 Generally speaking, higher education institutions offer very practice-oriented teaching in this field of study; practice and theory are thus strongly linked.
 Some institutions also offer courses of study as dual programmes; this would let you achieve an even more intense practical component.
 Nevertheless, programmes may differ in the duration and subject matter of their practical phases; therefore, it is best to enquire about the specific content of the respective degree programme.